apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

-restartThrottle  10000        Amount of time (in millis) to wait before attempting a restart restart          false        Whether the executed cmd should be restarted if it dies logStdErr        false        Whether the command's stderr should be logged selector.type    replicating  replicating or multiplexing selector.*                    Depends on the selector.type value interceptors     --           Space separated list of interceptors
+restartThrottle  10000        Amount of time (in millis) to wait before attempting a restart restart          false        Whether the executed cmd should be restarted if it dies logStdErr        false        Whether the command's stderr should be logged batchSize        20           The max number of lines to read and send to the channel at a time selector.type    replicating  replicating or multiplexing selector.*                    Depends on the selector.type value interceptors     --           Space separated list of interceptors